What Are Core and Extended in IGCSE?

 Core Science covers fundamental ideas, definitions, and straightforward applications.
 It is a solid option if you want to build your understanding of key scientific principles.
 If you are finding science challenging, you may also perform better in this tier.

 It is essential to address the misconception that Core is a ‘lesser’ option.
 It is not.
 Core can absolutely lead to successful academic pathways.
-However, for highly competitive AS/A-Level programs, particularly in Science, Technology, Engineering, and Mathematics fields, Extended IGCSEs are considered more favourable.
+However, for highly competitive IGCSE programs, particularly in Science, Technology, Engineering, and Mathematics fields, Extended IGCSEs are considered more favourable.

 Factors to Consider When Choosing the Right Syllabus